reactioncommerce/reaction-docs/developer/packages/payments/braintree.md

 > Refunds are allowed up to 100% of the captured amount, in one of more separate refund transactions.

 - refunds (list)
-> A list off all refunds, proecess throught Reaction or the Braintree UI.
+> A list off all refunds, processed through Reaction or the Braintree UI.

 ## Testing